- Linear :

 Basilar skull crack is a break to the bone that makes up the floor of the skull.

 Depressed skull fracture occur from a forceful impact by a blunt object that causes “dents” in the skull bone.
 This break will often require surgery to elevate the bone.

 Depressed Skull fractures can cause bruising of the tissue, called a contusion.

-However, skull fractures typically accompany damage to a major blood vessel within the head that can cause a hematoma or hemorrhage, or heavy bleeding into or around the brain.
+Skull fractures typically accompany damage to a major blood vessel within the head that can cause a hematoma, hemorrhage, or heavy bleeding into or around the brain.

 Surgery after a cracked skull may occur to relieve pressure on the brain, treat bacterial infection if a cut by a sharp jagged skull fragment exposes the brain,, repair, revise a shunt, elevate the bone.

 According to CBS News, brain surgery is among the most expensive hospital costs in the US.
 A brain surgery called decompressive craniotomy is the third-highest hospital procedure in the US and on average costs $112,000.
 Another brain procedure is to drain clear fluid and bring down the pressure on the brain.
 It costs about $49,000.
 A third surgery to fix an inflamed bone tissue from a bacterial infection costs about $50,000, before insurance.